The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

-\begin{thm}[Corollary of Theorem 1.1 of \cite{MasurSchleimer}, stated in \cite{Minsky}] If $W$ is an essential subsurface of $S$ then the diameter in $\mathcal{C}(S)$ of the subsurface projection of $A$ to $W$ is bounded by a number $\delta(g)$ depending on the genus $g$ of $\Sigma$, unless \begin{enumerate} \item{there is an element of $A$ in the complement of $W$, } \item{there is an element of $A$ in $W$ but not in its complement,} \item{there is an essential $I$-bundle $I$ in $H_{A}$ with $W$ a component of its horizontal boundary, and at least one vertical annulus of $I$ lying in $\Sigma$.} \end{enumerate} \end{thm}
+\begin{thm}[Corollary of Theorem 1.1 of \cite{MasurSchleimer}, as stated in \cite{Minsky}] The diameter of the subsurface projection of $A$ to a subsurface $Y$ of $\Sigma$ is bounded from above by a number $\delta(g)$ depending on the genus $g$ of $\Sigma$, unless \begin{enumerate} \item{there is an element of $A$ in the complement of $Y$, } \item{there is an element of $A$ in $Y$,} \item{there is an essential $I$-bundle $I$ in $H_{A}$ with $Y$ a component of its horizontal boundary, and at least one vertical annulus of $I$ lying in $\Sigma$.} \end{enumerate} \end{thm}

 The reason for the assumption that $d(A,B)\geq 3$ in Lemma \ref{maintheorem} comes from the next lemma.\\